Riding On Insulin | Action sports + Alaskan adventure retreats for kids, teens and adults with type 1 diabetes

 On our first night in camp, we’ll have a delicious first meal together after everyone gets settled into their cabins.

-subsistence lifestyle in Wiseman.
+You'll take a private tour of the village with an Alaskan legend who has called Wiseman home for nearly his entire life, living the subsistence lifestyle.
 Evenings are marked by game time in the Igloo, optional restorative yoga/stretching after the long days hiking, and one evening we'll channel our creative energy into arctic crafts!

 This retreat is a reflection of how we (Sean and Mollie) live our life in wild places — the perfect combination of activities, relaxation, and good company.